Yomguithereal/talisman/index.md

 * **Modular**: the library is completely modular.
 This means that if you only need to compute a `levenshtein` distance, you will only load the relevant code.
 * **Straightfoward & simple**: just want to compute a jaccard index?
 No need to instantiate a class and use two methods to pass options and then finally succeed in getting the index.
 Just apply the `jaccard` function and get going.
 * **Consistent API**: the library's API is fully consistent and one should not struggle to understand how to apply two different distance metrics.
-* **Functional**: except for cases where classes might be useful (classifiers notably), *Talisman* only uses functions, consumes raw data and order functions' arguments to make partial application & currying etc. as easy as possible.
+* **Functional**: except for cases where classes might be useful (clustering notably), *Talisman* only uses functions, consumes raw data and order functions' arguments to make partial application & currying etc. as easy as possible.
 * **Performant**: the library should be as performant as possible for a high-level programming language library.
 * **Cross-platform**: the library is cross-platform and can be used both with node.js and in the browser.

 ## Changelog

-A full list of the changes made by each version of the library is available [here]({{ site.baseurl }}/changelog).
+A full list of the changes made by each version of the library is available [here](https://github.com/Yomguithereal/talisman/blob/master/CHANGELOG.md).

 ## Contribution